 This adventure started for me back in 1994.
 Kiss 103 FM came on air, and from there my radio journey began.
-This started lifelong friendships with Ralph McGarry and ( Sean Power aka Simon Davis ) .
+This started lifelong friendships with Ralph McGarry and Sean Power aka Simon Davis.
 Ralph McGarry had given me an introduction to Garv Rigby who was the Kiss Fm programme director at the time and now Director and co-founder of Christmas FM.
 Kiss was hot hits, CHR, it was fresh, it was a different kind of radio from the likes of Sunset 106.8, Club 106.4 and Vibe 107.2.
-These stations where dance and dance only.
+These stations played dance and dance only.
 Kiss FM was based on the super pirates from the 80’s; the likes of Nova, Q102, Sunshine, Kiss & Energy103.
 Kiss Fm was all about the hot hits and gained a market share quickly.
 So quickly that Office of the Director of Telecommunications Regulation (ODTR) had taken note.

 No station in the history of pirate radio in Ireland experienced as much Government action as did Kiss 103.
 The station’s mountain transmitter sites were raided four times in eight months.
 This is where the main transmission equipment was kept.
-It’s a high site looking out over the city, from the mountain site if you can see it you can get your signal to it, while its studio site was raided on two occasions, resulting in losses of expensive broadcasting equipment.
+It’s a high site looking out over the city, from the mountain site if you can see it, you can get your signal to it.
+While its studio site was raided on two occasions, resulting in losses of expensive broadcasting equipment.
 The last raid was the most damaging, they raided the studio site and took everything from the old radio Nova mixing desk to the transmission equipment.
 That was the final straw and it was decided that Kiss FM would close down on 11th of November 1994.
 To say I was gutted was an understatement.
 It was like a death; I’ve cried less at the loss of loved ones.
 I was truly hooked.
 This was leaving cert year for me, all I wanted to do was be on the radio.

-Simon Davis and myself had attended the same school and were working together on the school play looking after the lighting and sound.
+Sean Power and myself had attended the same school and were working together on the school play looking after the lighting and sound.
 We spent that time planning some sort of return to the radio; saving money, sourcing equipment and making up a game plan.

 Things suddenly began to get real.